AlexanderZavoykin/yet-another-spring-boot-project/README.md

 Then start both applications.

-Then you can make sure that messages are deduplicated by `id` by watching Kafka's saved messaged on Kafka UI (`localhost:9001`).
+Then you can compare messages in source and target topics on Kafka UI (`localhost:9001`) and make sure that they are deduplicated by `id` param.